Register online for recreation programs & classes

-North Cowichan is home to a rich mix of flow, downhill, gravel and cross country trails for mountain biking mixed in with a myriad of hiking trails taking you to amazing vistas and vantage points among our Forest Reserves.
+North Cowichan is home to a rich mix of flow, downhill, gravel and cross country trails for mountain biking mixed in with a myriad of hiking trails taking you to amazing vistas and vantage points in our Municipal Forest Reserve.

 Our key hiking and mountain biking destinations include Maple Mountain, Mount Tzouhalem and Mount Prevost.
 Combine this with additional hiking and equestrian opportunities possible on Mount Richards and we have opportunities close to all residents.

 Weekends are busy on the mountains and trails.
 The busiest times are Saturdays, Sundays and holidays between 9:30am and 3:00pm.
 Please plan for congestion in the parking lots, and consider visiting a lower traffic launch site; Nevilane or Maple Mountain accessed via Osborne Bay Road.